Donald Trump Mystery: Trump Begged For Huge Loan To Buy Hotel While On $400 Million Cash Spending Spree — Why?

-New questions arose Saturday about a nine-year period in Donald Trump’s real estate career when Trump went on a still-unexplained cash buying spree, first revealed in May by The Washington Post, when Trump made at least 14 cash real estate purchases totaling approximately $400 million.
+New questions arose Saturday about a nine-year period in Donald Trump’s real estate career when Trump went on a still-unexplained cash buying spree, first revealed in May by the Washington Post.
+Trump reportedly made at least 14 cash real estate purchases totaling approximately $400 million.

 The cash buying binge, which ran from 2006 to 2014, was questionable for several reasons.
 First, real estate developers rarely pay cash when acquiring properties, preferring to take out mortgages that can be paid off over time, risking bank money rather than their own.
 Trump often boasted about his own borrowing, calling himself “The King of Debt,” as Politico reported.
 Trump even bragged, “if the world goes to hell in a handbasket, I won’t lose a dollar,” because he refuses to spend his own cash — a philosophy he inexplicably and abruptly changed in 2006, according to the Post‘s findings.